jina-ai/jina/docs/fundamentals/jcloud/yaml-spec.md

 jc deploy flow.yml --workspace-id <prev-flow-id>
 ```

 If your Executor needs high IO, you can use `ebs` instead.
-Please hint that,
+Please note that,

 - The disk cannot be shared with other Executors / Flows.
 - You must pass a size of storage (default: `1G`, max `10G`).